dornascarol/api-go-gin/README.md

 }
 ```

-🔸 Example of 404 - Not Found response for GET singer by name
+Example of 404 - Not Found
 ```
 {
 	"Not found": "Singer not found"